somnathbarole/RepData_PeerAssessment1/PA1_template.md

 ### What is the average daily activity pattern?
 **1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)**

-Below is the time series pof lot average number of steps taken with respect to time interval.
+Below is the time series plot of average number of steps taken with respect to time interval.